 - The Overmind in StarCraft uses a gigantic lidless eyeball for his conversational avatar.

 - Touhou has Evil Eye Sigma, who appeared as the extra boss of Story of Eastern Wonderland... and was promptly forgotten.

-- C'thun, Final Boss of the Ahn'Qiraj dungeon in World of Warcraft, is literally a Giant Eye Of Doom in its initial stage, complete with Eye Beams.
+- C'thun, Final Boss of the Ahn'Qiraj dungeon in World of Warcraft, is literally a Giant Eye of Doom in its initial stage, complete with Eye Beams.
 Then it turns into a giant mouth with lots of little eyeballs sticking out of the sides.
 And it uses eyeball-tipped Combat Tentacles to attack players.
-There's also a standard creature model in the Outland zones that is reminiscent of the famous D&D Beholder.
+There's also a standard creature model in the Outland zones that is reminiscent of the famous Dungeons & Dragons Beholder.

 - And then there's Wart from The Legend of Zelda: Majora's Mask.
 He's a giant freaking eye covered in what look like fish eggs.
 And how does the fight start?
 You look up at him, only to suddenly have the camera zoom in so much that his eye's taking up most of the screen.

 - And Bongo Bongo, a giant eye with Giant Hands of Doom.